 - In contrast, poorly written blogs, tabloids, and similar reading materials may skew your perception of what constitutes good writing.
 Avoid them like a plague.

 - Enrich your vocabulary by learning at least one new English word a day.
-You can discover new words either by reading books or watching TV shows/movies.
-We also suggest downloading the PDF version of “The 1000 Most Common SAT Words” which features a rich collection of uncommon English words, some of which have appeared in the actual UPCAT questions in the past.
+You can discover new words by reading books or watching TV shows/movies.
+We also suggest downloading the PDF version of “The 1000 Most Common SAT Words” which features a rich collection of uncommon English words, some of which have appeared in the actual UPCAT questions.

 - Use a dictionary to find the definition of unfamiliar words.
 Rather than relying on memorization, try using these new words in your daily writing activities or conversations for better retention.

 - Refrain from watching Tagalized movies and TV shows for now.
-If you want to improve your English proficiency, the best options would be informative American TV shows that use formal English like those in the Discovery, History Channel, and National Geographic, just to name a few.
+If you want to improve your English proficiency, the best options would be informative American TV shows that use formal English like those on Discovery, History Channel, and National Geographic, just to name a few.

 - Play games like Scrabble or Word Factory that can help expand your vocabulary and improve your logical thinking.

-- For the Filipino part, you can improve your vocabulary by reading literary works of Ricky Lee, Lualhati Bautista, and Jose Rizal.
-Questions in Filipino may also be included in the Science and Math subtests so familiarize yourself with Filipino translations of shapes, scientific terms, and the likes.
+- For the Filipino part, you can improve your vocabulary by reading the literary works of Ricky Lee, Lualhati Bautista, and Jose Rizal.
+Questions in Filipino may also be included in the Science and Math subtests so familiarize yourself with Filipino translations of shapes, scientific terms, and the like.

 The UPCAT Reading Comprehension subtest is all about speed reading and quick thinking.
 Expect to encounter long essays that can easily consume a lot of your time if you’re not careful.